5 fundamentals of the CAPA quality process

 FURTHER READING: 5 major CAPA medical device requirements

-Our recent analysis of Form 483s sent to drug companies in 2022 found a similar pattern, with investigations of discrepancies and failures - a key part of CAPA, as we'll see below - the second-highest cause of Form 483 submissions.
+Our analysis of Form 483s sent to drug companies in 2022 found a similar pattern, with investigations of discrepancies and failures - a key part of CAPA, as we'll see below - the second-highest cause of Form 483 submissions.

 linkedin_top-10-reasons-for-a-form-483-in-drug-companies-in-2022